Dudley College praised by Ofsted

 The Ofsted inspection report, published on 9th April 2013, finds that all areas of the college are 'Good' or better noting the college's many outstanding features.
 Inspectors particularly praised the college for its ‘very high' success rates, 'outstanding' accommodation and resources across the new Learning Quarter and the 'inclusive and harmonious environment' in which students study.
 The college's Visual Arts provision area was awarded the highest grade of 'Outstanding'.

-The report’s main findings highlight high levels of student success, excellent teaching and support available to students and the positive impact the college’s accommodation and resources have on learners.
+Thirteen Ofsted inspectors spent a week at Dudley College in February 2013 conducting an unannounced inspection.
+The report's main findings highlight high levels of student success, excellent teaching and support available to students and the positive impact the college's accommodation and resources have on learners.
 The summary of key findings included the following statements:

 - Standards have improved since the last inspection and are now above average on courses for all learners.

 - Learners develop good specialist skills which support their high rates of progression into employment and more advanced studies.

 - The college is an inclusive and harmonious environment and provides outstanding accommodation and resources to support learning.